Planned French invasion of Britain (1759): French naval defeats

-Raid on Le Havre
+Le Havre raid

-A surprise British raid on Le Havre in early July did considerable damage, destroying a number of the transports.
+The surprise Le Havre raid by British forces in early July did considerable damage, destroying a number of the transports.
 However, the success of the venture lured the British commanders into a false sense of security, making them believe it had been a greater setback than it had in fact.
 The French intended to capitalise on this, but scaled back their initial plans.
-A War Council in Paris decided to launch the expedition to Scotland first, and if it was successful, send follow-up forces to Portsmouth and Maldon, Essex.
+A War Council in Paris decided to launch the expedition to Scotland first, and if it was successful, send follow-up forces to Portsmouth and Maldon.
 Exact details were left vague to enable them to respond to changing circumstances.

 Delays to the assembly of the invasion force pushed back the date of the launch, and the sea grew rougher and more dangerous to cross.
 Some French leaders were wary of putting the fleet to sea in potentially bad weather, but the need for a major victory to restore French morale and win an honourable peace overruled their concerns.
-In October, D'Aiguillon arrived at his command centre at Vannes, near to where much of his army had gathered.
+In October, Aiguillon arrived at his command centre at Vannes, near to where much of his army had gathered.
 For five days after 15 October, the British blockading squadrons were forced to withdraw from the French coast by a storm, leaving the French invasion forces free to sail.
-Conflans declined to leave harbour, as he believed his fleet was not ready, and on 20 October the British returned to blockade the French Atlantic ports again.
+Hubert de Brienne declined to leave harbour, as he believed his fleet was not ready, and on 20 October the British returned to blockade the French Atlantic ports again.